ABOUT THE OFFICE

 Commissioner White has served as Bermuda's first Privacy Commissioner since January 2020.
 He is a lawyer qualified to practice law in the United States and a former US federal privacy adviser and IAPP Advisory Board member, with experience working in the insurance industry and managing a state government's privacy program.

 He holds a variety of privacy, legal, cybersecurity, and risk management qualifications and is a two-time graduate of the University of Georgia (US).

 ABOUT OUR SYMBOLS

 One of the many things that Bermuda is famous for is its window shutters.
 These distinctive blinds are a wonderful metaphor for privacy: you can choose whether you want them to be open to the world or more closed depending on your comfort level or daily needs.

 As an iconic symbol of Bermuda and privacy, these blinds are the inspiration for the logo of the Office of the Privacy Commissioner.

-Bermuda's national motto, Quo Fata Ferunt, comes from Virgil's Aeneid.
-Like the first Bermudians, the Trojans found themselves shipwrecked.
+Bermuda's national motto, Quo Fata Ferunt, comes from the Aeneid.
+Like the first Bermudians, Virgil's Trojans found themselves shipwrecked.
 Considering what to do next, they decided that wherever the Fates may take them, they will follow and persevere.

 With a cheeky, one-letter adjustment to "Quo Data Ferunt" the Office of the Privacy Commissioner commits to following wherever the data may lead and to persevering in the protection of individuals' rights and freedoms.